LucaCerina/WisconsinSC_cleaner/KNOWN_ISSUES.md

 * Extra columns in log file

 Arousals are set to a fixed duration of 3 seconds as from WSC annotation FAQ file available from NSRR.

+By default sleep stages are parsed using the 'User-Defined Stage' column in stg.txt files.
+The CAST-Defined Stage can be used by setting the TWIN_STAGE_COLUMN variable.
+Stage '4' is casted to N3 instead of N4 to align with more recent scoring rules.
+Currently the stages from Twin lead to many repeated lines compared to Gamma logs